-Creativity has always been a strong theme in my life, I have always been interested in the world of design, retail and individual expression.
-I know that a life full of creativity and inspiration inevitably influences the things that we make and do and I feel privileged; I love being a potter.
+Creativity has always been a strong theme in my life, I have always been interested in the world of design, retail and anything individual and hand-made.
+Creativity and inspiration are very important to me and I love being a potter.

 I use gold and platinum lustre, filling my work with light at the final stage.
 This comes after a long process of hand=forming, carving, finishing, firing, glazing, firing again and then adding the lustre in the third and final firing.
 Working with lustre is challenging; I never quite know, until I open the kiln, whether the lustre will have worked properly but this is part of the magic and alchemy.